 Nominative Case in Latin: What You Need To Know

 The nominative is the default case in Latin.
-We learn Latin nouns in the nominative singular form.
+You learn Latin nouns in the nominative singular form.
 When you memorize a vocabulary word, you are memorizing the nominative singular.

 The nominative singular appears first in dictionary entries and textbook vocabulary lists.
 It also appears first in declension paradigms.
 Basically, you always start with the nominative!